ait-testbed/attackbed/ansible/run/scenario5/README.md

 ```
 Use the `-vvvv` for debugging.

-After the attack has finished, start gather:
+Then start gathering the logs:
 ```
-ansible-playbook gather.yml
+ansible-playbook run/scenario5/gather.yml
 ```

 ### Debugging